rackerlabs/design-system/_docs/style/spacing.md

 ### Container spacing variants

 In some cases you may be required to use smaller or larger spacing than the 20px default value.
-Use the following spacing values to apply extra-small through extra-extra-large spacing.
-Keep in mind that large spacing can result in too much whitespace while small spacing can lead to a data dense UI, which can be difficult for a user to process.
+Keep in mind that large spacing can result in too much whitespace and small spacing can lead to a data dense UI, which can be difficult for a user to process.

-- **Extra-small (XS) = 8px**
 - **Small (SM) = 12px**
 - **Medium (MD) = 20px**
 - **Large (LG) = 32px**
-- **Extra-large (XL) = 48px**
-- **Extra-extra-large (XXL) = 72px**

-In addition, some elements, such as a dashboard panel, requires no inset spacing when displaying edge-to-edge, body content.
+In addition, some elements, such as a dashboard panel, require no inset spacing when displaying edge-to-edge, body content.

 {% endcolumn %}